lindig/ocaml-hyphenate/README.md

 window over the word to be hyphenated.
 Hence, two lookup operations are looking for words that are quite similar.
 It should be possible to exploit this.
 The implementation of TeX would be the first place to look for ideas.

+## Ideas for Future Work

+* The interface could provide a function does returns the result not as list of strings but as a list or array of points that indicate where to split a word.

+* Implement Unicode handling (and hence give up simple strings for the representation of words.)

 ## References